Shibboleth: Examples

 In October 1937, the Spanish word for parsley, perejil, was used as a shibboleth to identify Haitian immigrants living along the border in the Dominican Republic.
-Dominican dictator, Rafael Trujillo, ordered the execution of these people.
+The Dominican dictator, Rafael Trujillo, ordered the execution of these people.
 It is alleged that between 20,000 and 30,000 individuals were murdered within a few days in the Parsley Massacre, although more recent scholarship and the lack of evidence such as mass graves puts the actual estimate closer to between 1,000 and 12,168.